 RO pump is also known as RO booster pump, RO diaphragm pump, reverse osmosis booster pump, and is a type of DC diaphragm booster pump.
 It is currently one of the core parts of the water purification industry and household water purifiers.

 RO booster pump is the booster pump used in reverse osmosis equipment.
-It has the functions of self-priming and pressurization, and is one of the key and important components of the RO water purifier.
-The RO booster pump is another important component of the RO membrane in the RO water purifier, which provides the water pressure and water flow required for its work, so as to achieve the purpose of the RO water purifier to produce pure water.
+It has the functions of self-priming and pressurization and is one of the key and important components of the RO water purifier.
+The RO booster pump is another important component of the RO membrane in the RO water purifier, which provides the water pressure and water flow required for its work, so as to achieve the purpose of the booster pump for water purifier to produce pure water.

 2. Classified according to the environment of use, it can be divided into ordinary RO booster pumps and 0-pressure RO booster pumps for municipal water pressure zones.
 The 0-pressure RO booster pump is mainly used in rural areas and other areas with no water pressure and low water pressure.
 It is also called a 0-pressure pump (or self-priming pump).

-The RO booster pump uses a DC motor as a power drive device.
-After the power is turned on, the motor rotor rotates, driving the eccentric swing wheel to perform eccentric motion, and then transforms it into a three-cam water scaffold assembly closely connected with the eccentric swing wheel to reciprocate, driving the diaphragm to perform reciprocating motion at the same time, and produce a reciprocating motion on the valve cover.
+The booster pump for RO system uses a DC motor as a power drive device.
+After the power is turned on, the motor rotor rotates, driving the eccentric swing wheel to perform the eccentric motion, and then transforms it into a three-cam water scaffold assembly closely connected with the eccentric swing wheel to reciprocate, driving the diaphragm to perform reciprocating motion at the same time, and produce a reciprocating motion on the valve cover.
 Reciprocating suction and squeezing phenomenon.

 When the cam water kicking bracket assembly moves from top to bottom, the booster chamber produces a vacuum effect.
 Under the action of vacuum suction, the water inlet one-way valve is opened and water is sucked into the booster chamber.
 When the motor rotates to a certain angle, the cam water kicking bracket assembly gradually changes from the original top-down movement to the bottom-up movement, squeezing the sucked water upwards.
 Under the action of squeeze pressure, the water inlet one-way valve is positively sealed, and the water can only be discharged in the direction of the high-pressure chamber.
 When the pressure is greater than the reaction force of the water outlet one-way valve, the water outlet one-way valve is opened and the water is discharged to the high-pressure chamber.